jrobinson123/elementary-cellular-automata/README.md

   }
 }
 ```
-My implementation uses a 2D array of Cell s.
-The size of array is based on a desired size of each Cell and designed to fillup the entire screen.
-When each cell is initialized with a unique x, y coordinate.
+My implementation uses a 2D array of Cell(s).
+The size of array is based on a desired size of each Cell and is calculated so that Cell(s) fillup the entire screen.
+Each cell is initialized with a unique x, y coordinate.
 The value is set to "1" but this is arbitrary and doesn't end up changing the program.
 ```processing
 Cell[][] cells;
 void setup(){